 You can find garden hoses available in many different materials, including vinyl, rubber, latex, PVC and more.

 The safest option you should be looking for is “natural” latex.
 Natural latex is made from the Rubber Tree (Hevea Brasiliensis) and doesn’t use any synthetic materials.
 The problem with this material is that the hose may not last as long as synthetic materials but it will be safer for your plants.

 The rubber garden hoses are actually the strongest and also long-lasting but they are very expensive as well.
-The rubber hose offers extra benefits as it can hold hot water, and still does not twist and completely resistant to hot sun and UV rays.
-The rubber hose is the perfect option for heavy duty use.
+The rubber hose offers extra benefits as it can hold hot water, still does not twist and is completely resistant to hot sun and UV rays.
+The rubber hose is the perfect option for heavy-duty use.

 Reinforced or supported hoses that are supported with a mesh coating between layers of rubber and vinyl.
 These hoses are resistant to splitting and kinking and take higher-pressure water levels.

-You need to decide how important your plants are?
-Do you want to chemicals leaching out of your garden hose on to your plants and into your pets or animals water?
+Do you need to decide how important your plants are?
+Do you want chemicals leaching out of your garden hose onto your plants and into your pet’s or animals’ water?
 Choosing the right garden hose can help you keep away the toxic substances away from your garden and you should know that all garden hoses are not the same.
 Before selecting a new garden hose, be sure to read the fine print and look into what materials are used, your plants will thank you for it!